While ClockShark does not run payroll, we do interact with payroll items in QuickBooks

 First things first, if you want to use payroll items you first have to be integrated with QuickBooks.
 If you still need to get this done check out our article on the QuickBooks Desktop Integration.

 For payroll items to be available in your QuickBooks account, you'll need to have a payroll subscription through Quickbooks or manual payroll enabled.

 You can also set up multiple sets of payroll items.
 This is especially helpful if an employee makes more money depending on what type of labor they are doing.
-For example, an employee might have a base pay of $40 an hour, but if they drive a truck they might get paid $50 an hour. 🚚 So you could create additional payroll items so that when the employees time has the payroll item for driving a truck assign, they will get $50 an hour.
+For example, an employee might have a base pay of $40 an hour, but if they drive a truck they might get paid $50 an hour.
+You could create additional payroll items so that when the employees time has the payroll item for driving a truck assigned, they will get $50 an hour.

 So where does ClockShark fit in?
 First, you can set the default payroll items at Admin > Integrations > Manage.
 Now every task in ClockShark will use these payroll items automatically and by default.

 But remember the truck example?
 You can overrule these settings to force a specific task to use a specific payroll item.
 Head to Admin > Integrations > Manage > Configure Mappings.
 Here you can click the "Service Items" tab in order to map your ClockShark tasks to QuickBooks service items and also set which payroll items you want to use for these tasks.
 If it is blank, they will use the default setting you configured above.
 But notice that you can choose a special payroll item to overrule the default.
 So whenever anyone works my task "22 Specialty", they will get paid the Payroll Items assigned to the task instead of the default!